 Compliance with IRB deadlines regarding continuing review are the Investigator's responsibility.
-However, as a courtesy, Investigators will be notified by the IRB eight (8) weeks and again at four (4) weeks, prior to expiration of their IRB approval.
-An application for continuing review must be received in the IRB Office allowing adequate time for review and approval prior to the expiration date.
+However, as a courtesy, Investigators will be notified by the IRB eight (8) weeks and again at four (4) weeks, and again at two (2) weeks prior to expiration of their IRB approval.
+An application for continuing review must be submitted through DISCOVR-e and received by the IRB allowing adequate time for review and approval prior to the expiration date.
 The IRB recommends that Investigators submit continuing review applications four (4) weeks prior to the expiration date.